Please Read How You Can Help Keep the Encyclopedia Free

 - Hazen, A., 1990, ‘The Mathematical Philosophy of Contact’, Philosophy, 65: 205–211.

 - Heller, M., 1990, The Ontology of Physical Objects: Four Dimensional Hunks of Matter, Cambridge: Cambridge University Press.

-- Holden T., 2004, The Architecture of Matter: Galileo to Kant, Oxford: Clarendon.
+- Holden T., 2004, The Architecture of Matter: Galileo to Kant, Oxford: Clarendon Press.

 - Jackendoff, R., 1987, Consciousness and the Computational Mind, Cambridge (MA): MIT Press.

-- Leonardo da Vinci, 1938, The Notebooks of Leonardo da Vinci, selected Eng. trans. ed. by E. MacCurdy, London: Reynal and Hitchock.
+- Leonardo da Vinci, The Notebooks, selected English translation ed. by E. MacCurdy, London: Reynal & Hitchock, 1938.

 - Lewis, D. K., 1986, On the Plurality of Worlds, Oxford: Blackwell.

-- Lobachevskii, N. I., 1835/1938, ‘Novye naala geometrii s polnoj teoriej parallel'nyh’ [New Principles of Geometry with Complete Theory of Parallels], Kazan, Izdatel'stvo Kazanskogo universiteta.
+- Lobachevsky, N. I., 1835/1938, ‘Novye nacala geometrii s polnoj teoriej parallel'nyh’ [New Principles of Geometry with Complete Theory of Parallels], Kazan: Izdatel'stvo Kazanskogo universiteta.

 - Moore, G. E., 1925, ‘A Defence of Common Sense’, in J. H. Muirhead (ed.), Contemporary British Philosophy (Second Series), London: Allen & Unwin, pp. 193–223.

-- Ockham, William of, Quodlibetal Questions, Eng. trans. by A. J. Freddoso and F. E. Kelly, New Haven (CN): Yale University Press, 1991.
+- Ockham, W., Quodlibetal Questions; English translation by A. J. Freddoso and F. E. Kelly, New Haven (CN): Yale University Press, 1991.